amazon-ion/ion-docs/_books/ion-1-1/src/text/values.md

 (a '/*' word '*/' b) // An S-expression with five symbols
 ```

-# Tagless-element Sequences
+## Tagless-element Sequences

 Tagless-element sequences allow for sequences (lists or s-expressions) to be encoded in binary without repetitively
 declaring the same opcode.

-In text, tagless-element sequences are differentiated from regular sequences by adding a [type marker](e_expressions.md#type-markers)
+In text, tagless-element sequences are differentiated from regular sequences by adding an [encoding tag](e_expressions.md#encoding-tags)
 immediately after the opening delimiter.

 When the type is a macro-shape, the arguments for each instance of the macro invocation are enclosed in `(` and `)`.